autonomical1/ObsidianBackup/Literature/Notes/Life in Victoria's England.md

 	- set a standard for "lady-like" behavior
 	- Known for:
 		- **Prudery**: any bodily topic was taboo
-			- couldn't talk about birth, pregnancy, excretions, sexuality
+			- couldn't talk about birth, pregnancy, excretions, sexuality, any other 'forbidden' subjects
+		-